Danielokw/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-To see some of my other projects visit https://rpubs.com/Danielok

 ## Summer Research Internship
 During the summer of 2023, I had the opportunity to work as a Research intern at Xavier University in Cincinnati, OH.
 In this role, I was actively involved in gathering, organizing, and translating data to enhance overall understanding.
 My responsibilities included delving into complex datasets, extracting meaningful insights, and presenting them through graphical representations.
 Through this experience, I not only honed my data manipulation skills but also developed a keen eye for visual communication of data insights.
 Worked collaboratively within a team to achieve research objectives and contribute to the success of the projects, and also engaged in regular team discussions, brainstorming sessions, and knowledge-sharing activities.